seantrott/seantrott.github.io/_posts/2022-1-17-requests-common.md

 Frequency estimates obviously vary, sometimes systematically (e.g., whether the requests are naturally-occurring or produced in the lab).

 Additionally, the rate of request interpretations depends on how "generous" we are in terms of what counts as indirect.
 If we count conventional indirect requests like "Can you pass the salt?", then it tends to be quite high; if we only count oblique, non-conventional indirect requests like "It's cold in here", then it's considerably lower.

+Note also that I've excluded from this review papers that don't consider the rate of direct requests; thus, any papers comparing the frequency of different indirect forms are not included.

 ## [Gibbs (1981)](https://www.sciencedirect.com/science/article/abs/pii/S0022537181905429)